 - Take notes on the back of resumes to help you remember details about a student or interaction.

-- Don’t break down your display early – many students attend at the end of the event not because of tardiness but due to their class schedule.
+- Don’t break down your display or log off early – many students attend at the end of the event due to their class schedule.

-If you have any questions or want to learn more about any of our career fairs, please contact us.
+Have questions or want to learn more about any of our career fairs?